Tezika/Rabbit-Escape/README.md

 ## 3.Miscellanies<a name="dot"/>
 *  The folder of `Rabbit` contains the codebase and the folder of `Rabbit_resources` has the file of CocosStudio's resources and art resources.
 * Optimization：
-  * the algorithm of A start.
+  * the algorithm of A star.
   * the animation of the whole game.
   * a couple of decorated UI elements.